jwbensley/Etherate/README.md

   - Report throughput if additional headers (IPv4/6/TCP/UDP) were present
-  - The Etherate code is not object orientated, single threaded and only uni-directionl so once the above feature list is completed development will cease (except for bug figxes), a new multi-threaded version is currently being developed: https://github.com/jwbensley/EtherateMT
+  - The Etherate code is not object orientated, single threaded and only uni-directionl so once the above feature list is completed development will cease (except for bug fixes), a new multi-threaded version is currently being developed: https://github.com/jwbensley/EtherateMT

 #### Technical details

-    Etherate is a single threaded application, despite which 10G throughput can be achieved on a 2.4Ghz Intel CPU with 10G Intel NIC.
-Etherate is not currently using NetMap/DPDK or the similar frameworks as it is intended to test the OS's native capabilities and be easily usable without 3rd party requirements.
+    Etherate is a single threaded application, despite which 10G throughput can be achieved on a 2.4Ghz Intel CPU with 10G Intel NIC using 1500 byte frames.
+Etherate is not currently using NetMap, DPDK, VPP or other similar frameworks as it is intended to test the OS's native capabilities and be easily usable without any 3rd party requirements (apart from a recent Kernel!).
+If you want 64 byte packet line rate performance on Nx10G or Nx100G etc then Etherate is not for you.
+There are some great projects such as MoonGen and PtkGen which Etherate cannot compete with for performance.
+    DPDK and PktGen or MoonGen require additional setup time and complexity which is the trade-off with Etherate.
+Etherate can load a custom frame from a file to transmit and test a traffic parsing graph or fill a specific ASIC queue with minimal effort.

-#### More info, usage examples, FAQs can be found here:
+#### More info, usage info, examples, FAQs can be found here:

     http://null.53bits.co.uk/index.php?page=etherate